How to Find Flipping Deals in Kenya

 Join a property investment group

 You may inquire locally with your agent or use the internet to find a good number of property investment groups.
 You are likely to find a community of like-minded investors who may recommend a property in time.

-Regardless of how good a deal looks like, in all this business of house flipping, you still have to do your due diligence and work out the math.
+Regardless of how good a deal looks like, in all this business of house flipping, you still have to do your own research and make the numbers work for you.
 Things like market conditions, taxes and other costs have to be taken into account.